muratk5n/thirdwave/en/README.md

 ---

+---

 Canadian Greens need a little disrupting.
 They are copying 2010s Dem shitlib playbook - being audacious on hopeful sounding shit.
-If it sounds audacious it's a sign you must grind it.
+If it audacious it's a sign you must grind it.
+The more fundamentally retarded the better; that makes that path more audacious.
 Sprinkle a little 'grassroots imploration' to cover your ass, you are done.
 Politics of the future my friend.

 "@wyldcdn